On the Isoperimetric Riemannian Penrose Inequality: Application to Asymptotically Schwarzschildian manifolds

 \subsection{Riemannian Penrose Inequality on Asymptotically Schwarzschildian manifolds}

-We now provide the precise definition of Asymptotically Schwarzschildian manifolds, object of \cref{thm:asysvarchild}.
-As for the Asymptotically Flat condition, one could give the definition of $\CS^k_\tau$--Asymptotically Schwarzschildian manifolds for every $k\in \N$, but since we will never use this general notion, we prefer to focus on the case $k=0$.
+We now provide the precise definition of Asymptotically Schwarzschildian manifolds, which is the setting of \cref{thm:asysvarchild}.
+As for the Asymptotically Flat condition, one could give the definition of $\CS^k_\tau$-Asymptotically Schwarzschildian manifolds for every $k\in \N$, but since we will never use this general notion, we prefer to focus on the case $k=0$.